earthly/website/blog/_posts/2023-06-22-build-java-projects-with-bazel.md

 )
 ~~~

 This uses the `maven_install` rule from the `rules_jvm_external` extension to specify which dependencies to fetch and which repositories to look in.
 The first argument, `artifacts`, accepts a list of artifact names.
 The second, `repositories`, contains a list of repositories.
 The more repos you add, the more likely it is that Bazel will find the dependency.

 Once you're finished editing the `WORKSPACE` file, save and close it.

-Now it’s time to edit the `BUILD` file.
+Now it's time to edit the `BUILD` file.
 Edit the `java_binary` rule's argument list:

 ~~~{ caption="BUILD"}
 java_binary (